Elizabeth, New Jersey: Peterstown

 Peterstown (also known as "The Burg") is a middle/working-class neighborhood in the southeastern part of the city.
 Its borders run west of Atlantic Street to South Spring Street from 1st Avenue to the Elizabeth River.
 Its name is derived from John Peters, who owned most of the land with George Peters.
 They divided the land and developed it during the end of the 19th century.
 The area was once predominantly occupied by its earliest settlers, who were German, and during the 1920s was gentrified by newly immigrated Italians.
 Peterstown has clean, quiet streets and has many affordable housing opportunities with a "village" feel.
 The area contains the historic Union Square, which is home to produce stands, meat markets, fresh fish and poultry stores.
 Peterstown is also home of the DeCavalcante crime family, one of the most infamous Mafia families in the United States.

 The Point / the Crossroads

 The Point, formally known as the Crossroads, is centrally located and defined by New Point Road and Division Street.
 It is close to Midtown and contains many new affordable two-family homes, apartment houses and is undergoing a transformation.
 The former Elizabeth General Hospital site is currently being demolished and awaiting a new development.

 Quality Hill

 Home to St. Mary's and the "Hilltoppers", this area once was lined with mansions.
-Its approximate borders were South Broad Street to Grier Avenue and Pearl Street to what is now US 1&9.
+Its approximate borders were South Broad Street to Grier Avenue and Pearl Street to what is now U.S. Route 1&9.
 During its development in the 1860s it was the most fashionable area of the city to live.
 It is now a quiet middle class community experiencing a re-development with many new condominiums.